 At its launch the XD could be used with the already extensive Minolta system, but Minolta added new items to the system to take full advantage of the XD’s capabilities.
 In addition to the MD lenses that were necessary for the proper operation of the shutter priority mode, Minolta announced the Auto Winder D and the Auto Electroflash 200X.

 The Auto Electroflash 200X was the first in a range of new automatic flash units for the XD and later X series cameras.
 Attach it to the camera, set it on automatic and the unit will set the sync speed on the camera (1/100th).
-The flash can also be used in manual mode and has the ability to sync with the autowinder when used this way, though why you would want to do this I’m not sure.
+The flash can also be used in manual mode.
 It lacks any bounce or swivel capability so in some ways it’s quite limited, but it is relatively compact and, like the winder, is cheap to buy.
 Minolta expanded the range of ‘X’ flashes over time so there are other options available.
 I think think the last time I used a flash was in 2010 so this is not something I’ll be adding to my system.

 Perhaps Minolta lacks a little brand recognition among a new generation of photographers encountering film photography for the first time, but those of us who are a little older can remember when Minolta was not only one of the big beasts in the world of photography, but also had a reputation for innovation.
 Sadly, Minolta struggled to make the transition to digital.
 The company merged with Konica — another failing photographic giant — in 2003 and the new company, Konica Minolta, got out the photography business entirely in 2006 when the camera division was sold to Sony.
 Konica Minolta survived and today is a 5 billion dollar multinational with more than 40,000 employees with business units focused on office equipment, digital printing, optical measuring devices and medical imaging technology.